This article answers the following questions for a Virginia LLC:

-What Is an Annual Registration Fee?
+What Is the Annual Fee?

 Should I Use a Registered Agent Service?